 What Are Terpenes in CBD?

-As for the benefits of terpenes in CBD; not only do they hold therapeutic properties of their own, but they’re also said to supercharge CBD in something called ‘the entourage effect’.
+As for the benefits of terpenes in CBD; they're said to boost CBD products in something called ‘the entourage effect’.

 What is the Entourage Effect?

-The entourage effect is believed to happen when CBD combines with other components of a cannabis plant, reportedly producing a heightened effect versus when CBD is isolated (meaning extracted alone).
+The entourage effect is believed to happen when CBD combines with other components of a hemp plant, for a more rounded product than CBD on its own.
 A terpene is one of these components, and it brings with it a number of properties, creating a synergy with CBD.
 Think of it as a ‘dream team’ in plant form.